After Years Of Abuse By Priests, #NunsToo Are Speaking Out

 "She was literally jumping on her feet," says Wagner.
 "She was shouting at me.
 The first question she was able to ask was, 'Have you used contraceptives?'
 And it was then that I understood that she just refused to understand."

-Her former confessor, the Rev. Hermann Geissler, later became chief of staff of the Vatican doctrinal office that handles sex abuse allegations.
+Her former confessor, the Rev. Hermann Geissler, later became chief of staff of the theology section of the Congregation for the Doctrine of the Faith, the Vatican office that handles sex abuse allegations.
 In January, after Wagner went public with her accusations, he stepped down but denied the accusation against him.

 Wagner, now married and a mother, works as a headhunter for a German company and says she will never work again for the Catholic Church.